What is a full canvas suit? [and is it worth it?]

 There’s a horse in your suit jacket, did you know that?
 Well, if your suit jacket is made in a full canvas suit construction, then the statement above is true to an extent.
 But what is a full canvas suit?
 And more importantly, what are the benefits to you?

-In short, a full canvas suit is one that is manufactured with canvas throughout the chest portion of the jacket.
+In short, a full canvas suit is one that is manufactured with canvas throughout the chest portion of the jacket and all the way down to the jacket hem.
 This will help it to form to your body over time and give the suit some life.

 A full canvas construction is important for a good drape in your suit and will help the jacket stand up to dry cleaning.
 This is in contrast to a glued, or fused, construction technique.
 What’s best for you?
 Well, it all depends.